 Ternary plots are used to identify changes in major or minor ion distributions over time.
 A ternary plot using calcium, chloride, and sulfate measured in the vicinity of MW-1603 is provided in Figure 4-14.
-The close grouping of ratios from all events on the ternary plot shows that the major ion groundwater ratios have not changed during the five-year period of groundwater quality monitoring at well MW-1603 and that the ratios are distinct from the BSFAP.
+The close grouping of ratios from events on the ternary plot shows that the major ion groundwater ratios have not changed during the five-year period of groundwater quality monitoring at well MW-1603, from September 2016 to October 2022, and that the ratios are distinct from the BSFAP.